zalan-toth/Simple-Bash-Scripts/README.md

 # Simple Linux / Unix Shell Scripts
 #### Project for Operating Systems at SETU

-This project was uploaded to github to archive the project.
+This project was uploaded to github for archiving purposes.

 Feel free to use this code as you wish.